 In this case it is apparent from the calculations attached to the Determination, that the Delegate did not include any wage claims arising after the date of the appointment of the receiver.
 This is a question of fact, and Mr. Mott has offered no contradictory proof.
 I am satisfied by the Director's submission, and from my review of the Determination, including the calculations attached setting out the entitlements of the employees.
-Mr. Mott argues that there should be no liability after the date of the appointment of the receiver, because nothing could reasonably be done.
-After appointment Mr. Mott was not able to exercise the functions of a director.
-I note that while the directors of a company may have been prevented from running its affairs and generating a cash flow to pay its employees, the appointment of a receiver cannot have the effect of extinguishing the director's liability to the employees under the Act, including liability for wages and vacation pay.
+I note that while the company may have been prevented from running its affairs and generating a cash flow to pay its employees, the appointment of a receiver cannot have the effect of extinguishing the director's liability to the employees under the Act, including liability for wages and vacation pay.
 It is clear that the basis for director's liability is different than the basis for the company's liability.
 The liability is derived from the status of being a director of a company at the time that the wages were earned or should have been paid.
-The Directors of a company have a substantially lesser obligation than that of a corporate employer.
+The directors of a company have a substantially lesser obligation than that of a corporate employer.
 In Docherty, BCEST #D 248/99 (Thornicroft), the Tribunal held that s.
-96 creates an unpaid wage liability ceiling for a Director.
+96 creates an unpaid wage liability ceiling for a director.
 The liability is limited to two months wages, or the lesser of the amount actually owing.
-Mr. Mott could have avoided liability under s.96 by resigning his position in a timely way, prior to the appointment of the receiver.